mtmarctoni/mtmarctoni/README.md

 ---

+## ⚡ Fun Fact
+My journey has been anything but ordinary!
+I started as a researcher in nanoscience and physics, where I explored the tiniest mysteries of the universe.
+Then, I took a leap into renewable energy, leading innovation and helping harness the power of the sun 🌞.
+Not stopping there, I dove into full-stack development, building apps and solving tech puzzles 🧩.
+Now, I’m all-in on blockchain and Web3, shaping the future of decentralized technology 🚀.

+---

 🔍 Currently seeking opportunities in web development and blockchain projects.
 Let's connect and create innovative solutions together!

 <!--
 **mtmarctoni/mtmarctoni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.